 4. How best to integrate the Multicast gateway with the DVB-MABR reporting mechanism.
 This could use native reporting over unicast PDU Session, or an extension of the existing reporting mechanisms between the Media Session Handler and 5GMS AF, or a blend of the two.

-Editor’s Note: Whereas Scenario #2 is possibly interesting to enable such external services, it is more the duty of DVB as an example to make use of 5GS capabilities than new definitions in 3GPP.
+NOTE: Whereas Scenario #2 is possibly interesting to enable such external services, it is more the duty of DVB as an example to make use of 5GS capabilities than new definitions in 3GPP.
 Scenario #2 is more of relevance for external organizations being users or 5GS technologies.
 It is thus proposed to prioritize scenario #1.

 5.2.6 Identified gaps